michaelcameron/grails-jesque/README.md

 * Ability to execute methods on services without creating a job object
 * Wrap above ability automatically with annotation and dynamically creating a method with the same name + "Async" suffix
 * Create grails/groovy docs (gdoc?) to extensively document options
+* Support job/config changes when running as `grails run-app

 Release Notes
 =============